Now, before you move on, it's about organisation

 N-RAS is already dealing with our 'N' as in Neuro.

-Here we will take a look at nuclear reactors.
+Here we will take a look at nuclear regulators.
 We are down in

 the nucleus.
 We have C-myc and this are working within the nucleus,

 bringing about Burkitt lymphoma.
 'L' as in L-myc would be for?